 fabicon i-socia Advisors

-BEWARE of SUSPENSION of JAPANESE BANK ACCOUNT!
+BEWARE of SUSPENSION of JAPANESE BANK ACCOUNTS!

-CONTACT your BANK before the EXPIRY DATE
+CONTACT YOUR BANK BEFORE the EXPIRY DATE

-EXAMPLE of NECESSARY ITEMS
+EXAMPLE of NECESSARY DOCUMENTS

 • Residence Card